gazebosim/docs/Tutorials/SDF/sdf_readme.md

     <child>caster</child>
 </joint>
 ~~~

 For the caster we need different type of joint(connection). we used `type='ball'` which gives 3 rotational degrees of freedom.

+## Next step

 Hurray we build our first robot.
-You can know more details about SDFormat tags [here][http://sdformat.org/spec]
+You can know more details about SDFormat tags [here][http://sdformat.org/spec].
+In the next tutorial we will learn how to move our robot around.